-Our certified athletic trainer is licensed in the state of Washington, is certified as a Strength and Conditioning Specialist and is a member of the National Athletic Trainers Association (NATA) and the National Strength and Conditioning Association (NSCA).
+Our certified athletic trainer is licensed in the state of Washington, is certified as a Strength and Conditioning Specialist, and is a member of the National Athletic Trainers Association (NATA) and National Strength and Conditioning Association (NSCA).
 She also works closely with the Student Health Center to ensure that the proper care is provided for each member, and if needed will refer you to another specialist.

 Hours of Operation

 Initial injury evaluations are free for each injury incurred, and extended treatments are available at lower-than-market cost (rehabilitation, etc.) per quarter.